PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 #### 4.2.3.
 Stats Creation:
 - **Stats Trees Management**:
-  - Stats Tree Creation:
-  - Stats Tree Modification:
+  - Stats Tree Cloning:
-  - Stats tree Deletion:

 - **Setting up a Stat tree**:
   - Default stats:
+    - Some stats can be ignored for this battle test.
+  - New stats:
+    - Presense of database for using potential stats (Accuracy, Evasion, etc...).
+    - Each stat can have a personalizable emblem.
+  - Stat description:
+    - We can write the rules of a certain stat.
+    - We can write a description about the tree as well.

 - **Damage Calculator**:
   - Default version:
   - Custom version:
-    - The Attack
+    - If the damage result is 0, we can decide to make 1 the minimum value.

 - **Stat Set Up**: Set up the rules for a certain stat.
   - General: